surikoya/terraformplanner/README.md

 --- | --- | ---
 asg_min | minimum instances for scaling | int
 asg_max | maximum instances for scaling | int
+public_subnet_id | Subnet to use for load balancers | string availability_zones | Availability zones in which the infrastructure is created | list of strings vpc_id | VPC id within which the infrastructure should be created | string private_subnet_cidr | CIDR for the Private Subnet | cidr public_subnet_cidr | CIDR for the Public Subnet| cidr vpc_cidr | CIDR for the whole VPC | string app_svr_instance_type | Instance type to be used in launch configuration Eg. t2.nano| string key_name | Name of public key that would be added to authorized keys of ASG| string ip_range | Public internet cidr| cidr region | Region where infrastructure is created| string redis_cache_node_count | umber of cache nodes for the cluster | int redisstore_subnet_id | Subnet id where the cache nodes would be launched| string